CarDioLogic/MyGamingJournalR/README.md

 # MyGamingJournal app

 ## Description
-An app to manage all the games you play by distributing them in different lists (currently playing, play later, played and finished).
+A mobile app to manage all the games you play by distributing them in different lists (currently playing, play later, played and finished).
 The app makes use of the [RAWG api](https://rawg.io/) to get all the games information it needs from their extensive database.
 This app also consumes the [MyGamingJournalAPI](https://github.com/CarDioLogic/MyGamingJournalAPI) that stores all data related to the users and their gaming lists.

 ## Features